TheElegitTeam/elegit-doc/docs/_build/html/_sources/getting_started.rst.txt

 7. In the *Project Structure* menu, under *Project*, make sure the Project SDK is *at least* Java Version 8 Update 60.
 8. Run the ``main`` method of the ``Main`` class.

-Next you may want to see :ref:`load-repo` to start using Elegit with your project.
+Next you may want to see :ref:`load-repo` to start using Elegit with your project, or :ref:`intro-tutorial` to learn the basics.